Guidelines

 1. Maintain aseptic technique while cleaning gross debris from instruments followed by sterilizing with a hot bead sterilizer between each animal.

-2. Use one pack of instruments for up to 5 consecutive surgeries.
+2. Can use one pack of instruments for up to 5 consecutive surgeries.

 1. Change to a new pack of sterile instruments sooner if unable to properly clean gross debris from instruments between animals.